Ryo-Ura/ai-vuln-scanner/readme.md

 - **Logging**: Pino with request correlation
 - **Rate limiting**: per-user Redis rate limiting + usage headers

+Planning to deploy this shortly.
+Currently fine tuning and hopefully be helpful/useful in CPSC436s course😀

 ## Example
 ```
 /* An example of an ERROR for some 64-bit architectures,